- About Us

 The Marks of Empire: A Message from the Woman “Babylon” in the Book of Revelation to the City of Hartford

 The Rev. Dr. Shanell T. Smith, Assistant Professor of New Testament and Christian Origins, presented a lecture on April 24th entitled “The Marks of Empire: A Message from the Woman ‘Babylon’ in the Book of Revelation to the City of Hartford.”
 By reading the woman Babylon’s text from a postcolonial womanist perspective, Dr. Smith highlighted the woman Babylon’s simultaneous ambivalent identification as a “brothel slavewoman” and as an “empress/imperial city.”
-This conflicting reality was also discussed from a personal perspective and in the broader context of life in Hartford.

 Prof. Yahya Michot participated in the 12th International Conference on the Evolution of Islamic Jurisprudence held in Muscat from the 6th to the 9th of April.
 The general theme of the Conference was the jurisprudence of living together (fiqh al-ta‘âyush).
 Prof. Michot delivered a paper titled al-Muslim al-muwâṭin fî l-duwal ghayr al-islâmiyya (The Muslim Citizen in Non-Islamic States).

 Adeel Zeb, a student in the Islamic Chaplaincy Program at Hartford Seminary, is one of the 14 seminarians and divinity students chosen by FASPE (Fellowships at Auschwitz for the Study of Professional Ethics) to participate in a two-week program in New York, Germany, and Poland in June 2013